 Diet

-Lions and Tigers are both apex predators, meaning they are the top predator in their environment.
-However, their diets differ greatly.
-Lions mostly eat medium-sized ungulates like zebra, or wildebeest, while tigers prefer to hunt large prey like antelope and buffalo.
-Lions can eat around 5 to 7 kilograms a day, while tigers can eat up to 40 kilograms in one sitting!
+Lions and Tigers are top predators in their environments, but their diets differ.
+Lions mainly eat medium-sized animals like zebra and wildebeest, while tigers go for larger prey such as antelope and buffalo.
+Lions consume about 5 to 7 kilograms daily, whereas tigers can eat up to 40 kilograms in one sitting!

 Size